ptmrio/phrasevault/README.md

 ### 🌍 Universal Compatibility

-- **Works Everywhere**: Compatible with virtually any Windows application.
+- **Works Everywhere**: Compatible with virtually any Windows or macOS application.
 - **Multi-Language Support**: Available in English, German, Spanish, French, Italian, and Portuguese.
 - **Flexible Database Location**: Store your database on a cloud drive (Google Drive, Dropbox, etc.) for sync across devices.